electric-sql/electric/website/docs/reference/benchmarks.md

 ## Cloud

-Electric is designed to run behind a CDN, using the CDN's request collapsing capability to scale out to millions of concurrent users.
-The graph below shows the latency and compute resource of a single Electric server using this technique to handle millions of concurrent users.
+Electric is designed to run behind a CDN, using the CDN's [request collapsing](/docs/api/http#request-collapsing) capability to scale out data delivery to lots of concurrent users.

+The graph below shows the latency and compute resource of a single Electric server using this technique to handle between 100k and 1 million concurrent users, with a write workload of 960 transactions per minute:

 <figure>
   <ScalabilityChart />
 </figure>

-These statistics were generated using our [client load benchmarking](https://github.com/electric-sql/client-load-benchmarking) suite that allows for measuring client latencies for any combination of concurrent connected clients and database workload.
+These statistics were generated using our [client load benchmarking](https://github.com/electric-sql/client-load-benchmarking) suite that allows for measuring (a) client latencies and (b) sync service resource use for any combination of concurrent connected clients and database workload.

 ## PGlite